balassy/star-wars-macro-keyboard/README.md

 # Star Wars Macro Keyboard

-This is a Star Wars theme inspired device that you can connect to your computer and it will act as a HID keyboard.
+This is a Star Wars theme inspired device that you can connect to your computer and it will act as a fully functional HID keyboard.

 ![](./photos/external.jpg)